-Commodities used to only be available to the futures trader.
-Now it has become an instrument you tradable in small lot sizes.
+Commodities used to only be available to the future trader.
+Now it has become an instrument you trade in small lot sizes.
 Both corn and wheat are essential in global trade.
 Price movements tend to occur due to weather, harvest season, shortages (like what occurred in Russia), how many acres of corn or wheat will be planted, and ethanol use.
-Trading agriculture is a great way to participate in the rise of emerging markets as those populations will require more food as they expand
+Trading agriculture is a great way to participate in the rise of emerging markets as those populations will require more food as they expand.

 That is what the farmers, grain processors and merchants believe as shown by the record high net commercial interest in the Commitment of Traders report.
 The Commitment of Traders report is a weekly summary required by US law to inform the public of the amount of interest by the three largest segments of the futures market: Commercials, Large Speculators, and Small Speculators.
 Logic would dictate that the Commercials know the most about the commodity and therefore prices should follow their lead.
 Is that correct with Wheat?

 Below the price chart, we present a spread of Corn to Wheat.
-It shows clearly the times when the ratio was over 1 a correction occurred in Corn and that Wheat outperformed Corn (a possible hedge play?).
+It shows clearly the times when the ratio was over 1, a correction occurred in Corn and Wheat outperformed Corn (a possible hedge play?).